-puts, similar Wd are obtained as those from the model.
-However, as the 1d-BC method does not modify (too much) rank sequence of temperature and precipitation time series, it can be deduced that CDF-t outputs globally reproduce/preserve the spatial structure change in the model.
+510 is no particular reason for this.
+For CDF-t outputs, similar Wd are obtained as those from the model.
+However, as the 1d-BC method does not modify (too much) rank sequence of temperature and precipitation time series, it can be deduced that CDF-t outputs globally reproduce/preserve the spatial structure change of the model.